FamilySearch/GEDCOM.io/_pages/migrate.md

 ```

-Non-pointer SOUR substructures may be made into SOUR records, as outlined above, or into `@VOID@` pointer with `PHRASE`s containing the original payload.
+Non-pointer SOUR substructures may be made into SOUR records, as outlined above, or into `@VOID@` pointer with one or more `PHRASE` containing the original payload.

 This 5.5.1